-Sarah Pickman and I plan to present our co-authored paper "Darkness Falls: Arctic Darkness and the Meanings of Normative Time" at the Darkness conference in Longyearbyen, Svalbard in January 2019.
+In January 2019, Sarah Pickman will present our co-authored paper “Darkness Falls: Arctic Darkness and the Meanings of Normative Time,” at the Darkness Conference in Longyearbyen, Svalbard

 2017.
 "Psychological Fallout: Radiation, Indigeneity, and Cold War Memories in the Alaskan Arctic."
 History of Science Society Annual Meeting, Toronto, ON.